meyhaa/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. **A remote patient sensing and care system.** Takes inputs of info from sensors -- movement, a fall, light change, button input -- and alerts a caregiver who may be in another room, potentially managing multiple patients.

+2. **Security and monitoring systems.** E.g. a baby monitor that takes in audio and video input and provides alerts and notifications to a caretaker who may be in another room.

+3. **Tool to help manage plant care throughout a household.** Sensing water level, nitrogen/fertilizer, light level in the environment.
+Provides alerts to user for different plants in the space.

+4. **Virtual charades/pictionary.** The user whose turn it is presses a button that tells the system it's their turn.
+The system only displays random prompts to that user.
+Button inputs could also be used to see who guesses first.
+A timer could keep all users synchronized.

+5. **Virtual quiz game/trivia.** Capacitative sensors could be used for multiple choice style options.
+Who ever selects the correct option first wins that round.
+System identifies who the winner is based on timing of input for each round and the correct answer.

 ### Part C
 ### Streaming a Sensor